Knowledge, Justification, and Adequate Reasons: Justified True Belief and Knowledge

-which defines knowledge as external JTB.
-What should we think of this equation?
 Consider the ``fake barn county'' situation \cite{Gol76:JP}: the agent is in a county that has numerous fake barns that look exactly like real barns.
 Not knowing she is in this county, she sees what she thinks is a barn and concludes that it is indeed a barn.
 It turns out she is correct because, by chance, she happens to be looking at the only real barn in the entire county.
-Obviously, she has an internal JTB that she sees a barn, though most philosophers argue that she does not know she sees a barn.\footnote{Intuitions about knowledge ascription in fake barn cases are notoriously less stable among philosophers than they are in the original Gettier cases (see \cite{Kra02:LP,Tur12:S,Egr14:LAPE}).
+Obviously, she has an internal JTB that she sees a barn, though most philosophers argue that she does not know she sees a barn.\footnote{Intuitions about knowledge ascription in fake barn cases are notoriously less stable among philosophers than they are in the original Gettier cases (see \cite{Kra02:LP,Tur12:S,egre2017knowledge}).
 Here we are considering a situation in which the belief seems simply ``too lucky'' to count as knowledge.} But does she have an external JTB in this case?
-One reason to answer affirmatively: the agent's reason is veridical, unlike in Gettier's original examples.\footnote{Veridicality is defined in \S\ref{section:RBB}.
-Our framework can distinguish three ``types'' of reasons: those that are non-veridical (and hence inadequate), those that are veridical but inadequate, and those that are adequate (and hence veridical).
-Gettier's second case \eqref{eq:G2} has reasons of the first type: non-veridical.
-The ``fake barn county'' case has reasons of the second type: veridical but inadequate.
-And one might argue that a ``normal barn county'' variant of ``fake barn county'' (in which there are no fake barns) has reasons of the third type: adequate.} However, veridicality does not imply adequacy.
-Take $r$ and $p$ so that
+One reason to answer affirmatively: the agent's reason is veridical, unlike in Gettier's original examples.